Rachel Dolezal: Responses from Dolezal

 Dolezal has asserted that her self-identification is genuine, even though it is not based on ancestry.

 Dolezal issued a statement on June 15, 2015, asserting that "challenging the construct of race is at the core of evolving human consciousness".
 The following day, Dolezal told Today Show host Matt Lauer she was first described as "transracial" and "biracial" in articles about her human rights work, and chose not to correct them.
 In the same interview, she said the way she presented herself was "not some freak, Birth of a Nation, mockery blackface performance".
 Dolezal later said that she has never claimed to be "transracial", a term associated mainly with transracial adoption.
 In a March 27, 2017, interview Dolezal said she identified as "trans-black".

-Dolezal alleged that the Spokane police chief had tired of dealing with her and had asked a private investigator to find out more information on her; while the private investigator in question (Ted Pulver) acknowledged having investigated Dolezal, both he and the attorney for the police chief denied that the police chief had hired Pulver.
+Dolezal alleged that the Spokane police chief had tired of dealing with her, and that he had asked a private investigator to find out more information on her; while the private investigator in question (Ted Pulver) acknowledged having investigated Dolezal, both he and the attorney for the police chief denied that the police chief had hired Pulver.

-In subsequent interviews, Dolezal stated that she considered herself to be black.
-In a November 2, 2015, interview on The Real, Dolezal publicly acknowledged for the first time since the controversy began that she was "biologically born white to white parents", but maintained that she identified as black.
+In subsequent interviews, Dolezal stated that she considered herself to be Black.
+In a November 2, 2015, interview on The Real, Dolezal publicly acknowledged for the first time since the controversy began that she was "biologically born white to white parents", but maintained that she identified as Black.

 In a February 2017 interview with The Guardian, Dolezal reasoned that race is more fluid than gender because race is an entirely social construct.
 She stated, "I feel that I was born with the essential essence of who I am, whether it matches my anatomy and complexion or not ...
 I've never questioned being a girl or woman, for example, but whiteness has always felt foreign to me, for as long as I can remember."
 She added, "I didn't choose to feel this way or be this way, I just am.
 What other choice is there than to be exactly who we are?"
 Critics took issue with Dolezal's logic.
 The Guardian columnist Claire Hynes wrote, "Dolezal is correct to argue that race is largely a social construct rather than a science", but "what defines people of colour is a limited ability to control how we are viewed, and a lack of freedom to 'write our own stories'."